-The Keese School is run by and for the residents of Asbury Methodist Village and offers a wide range of lectures, classes, and musical events.
+The Keese School is run by and for the residents of Asbury Methodist Village and offers a wide range of lectures, classes, and musical events that are approved by the resident Curriculum Committee.

 The faculty consists of both resident and outside experts in a variety of fields.
 The academic year has two semesters that run from September through May.